Anna Mae Hays: Early life and education

 During her childhood, the McCabe family moved several times in Western New York and the Lehigh Valley region of eastern Pennsylvania, ultimately settling in Allentown, Pennsylvania in 1932 when she was about 12 years old.
 Hays attended Allentown High School, now William Allen High School, graduating with honors in 1938.
-Hays had a love of music, playing the piano, the organ, and the French horn and wanted to go to Juilliard School to study music, but due to a lack of funds for tuition she decided to pursue nursing instead.
+Hays had a love of music, playing the piano, the organ, and the French horn and wanted to attend Juilliard School to study music, but due to a lack of funds for tuition she decided to pursue nursing instead.
 Hays enrolled at the Allentown General Hospital School of Nursing in 1939, graduating in 1941 with a diploma in nursing.

-Later in her career, she earned a bachelor's degree in nursing education in 1958 from Columbia University in New York City and a Master of Science in Nursing degree in 1968 from The Catholic University of America in Washington, D.C.
+Later in her career, she earned a bachelor's degree in nursing education in 1958 from Columbia University in New York City and a Master of Science in Nursing degree in 1968 from Catholic University of America in Washington, D.C.